 There’s only one section of this trail that can cause confusion, and that’s when you come to a fork in the road – take the path to the right (it’s the one going up) and keep strolling.

-Soon after the trail will join up with the Fairycastle Loop (see above where the yellow dots collide with the green).
+Soon after the trail will join up with the Fairy Castle Loop (see above where the yellow dots collide with the green).

-This Ticknock Hike, similar to the Howth Cliff Path walk, is reasonably strenuous at the beginning, as there’s a good bit of incline walking.
+This Ticknock walk, similar to the Howth Cliff Path walk, is reasonably strenuous at the beginning, as there’s a good bit of incline walking.
 However, if you have moderate fitness levels you’ll be fine.

 FAQs about the Ticknock mountain walks

-I’ve popped the most FAQs below.
-If you have a question that we haven’t tackled, ask away in the comments section.
+In the section below, we’ve popped in the most FAQs that we’ve received.
+If you have a question that we haven’t tackled, ask away in the comments section below.

 How long does the Ticknock Mountain walk take?